 As you browse our home page, you will get a good idea of what the Brooklyn College Library and Office of Academic Information Technology is all about.
 The Library's most recent annual report is also available for your perusal.
 If there's something you'd like to know that we've left out, please contact me -- I would be very glad to hear from you.

-Chief Librarian & Executive Director of Academic Information Technology
+Associate Dean of the Library and the Executive Director of Academic Information Technology

 2900 Bedford Avenue